 (Following the vaginal delivery of a girl, a woman may not immerse until fourteen days have elapsed since the birth.
 In practice, postpartum bleeding rarely ends soon enough for her to consider immersing earlier.)

-It is normal not to get to the mikveh until at least a month or two after giving birth.
-If difficulties continue after two months, it is worth discussing the situation with one's rabbi and one's physician.
+Women often do not to get to the mikveh until at least a month or two after giving birth.
+If difficulties continue after two months, one should discuss the situation with a halachic authority and physician.

 Most of us feel sad or miserable at one time or another.
 Clinical depression is a mood disorder in which feelings of sadness, loss, anger, or frustration persist for an extended time to a degree that they interfere with everyday life.
 When this condition occurs during pregnancy or within a year of delivery it is called perinatal depression.
 When it occurs within a year of childbirth, it is also referred to as postpartum depression.